 Just how dangerous is fentanyl?

 In 2023, fentanyl and other opioids were involved in about 70% of all U.S. overdose deaths.
-Data from early 2024 showed a glimmer of hope: a 36% drop in fentanyl-related deaths.
-Still, the risk remains high, particularly in communities where street fentanyl is readily available and the potency of a single dose can be unpredictable.
+Data from early 2024 showed a glimmer of hope: a sharp drop in fentanyl-related deaths.
+Still, the risk remains high, particularly in communities where street fentanyl is readily available, and the potency of a single dose can be unpredictable.

 Once someone stops using fentanyl, they'll experience withdrawal symptoms.
 Their symptom severity will depend on how long they've used and how high their tolerance is.